madhums/madhums.github.io/_posts/2020-09-15-on-oppression.md

 Humans have existed on this planet for about 2.5million years with cognitive revolution starting over 70,000 years ago.
 Our present is just a blip in this landscape, we are the most powerful and the weakest creatures at the same time.

-Historically speaking, vast majority of humanity has developed and progressed in a way by which one group has taken advantage of the other, creating different forms of social oppression namely race, class, gender, sex, institutional, economic, colonial and more.
+Historically speaking, vast majority of humanity has developed and progressed in a way by which one group has taken advantage of the other, creating different forms of social oppression[^oppression] namely race, class, gender, sex, institutional, economic, colonial and more.

-In 1948 we made a [universal declaration of human rights](https://www.un.org/en/universal-declaration-human-rights/index.html), yet we are far away in putting it into practice.
+In 1948 we made a [^universal declaration of human rights], yet we are far away in putting it into practice.
 In the UDHR we declare every human has a right to shelter but yet there are so many homeless people in the world.
 It is estimated that 150 million people are homeless worldwide.
 [Habitat for Humanity](https://en.wikipedia.org/wiki/Habitat_for_Humanity) estimated in 2015 that 1.6 billion people around the world live in "inadequate shelter".
 Homelessness is a symptom of broken social structures, of social injustice, of racism which are kinds of oppressions.

 Extreme poverty has gone down by a significant amount in the last few decades [source: [Share of population living in extreme poverty by world region](https://ourworldindata.org/grapher/share-of-population-living-in-extreme-poverty-by-world-region)].
 There is also a very [close link between poverty and homelessness](https://ourworldindata.org/homelessness#poverty-and-homelessness-are-closely-linked).
 It is said by end of 2100 human population will be around 12 Billion.
 The sooner humanity comes out of extreme poverty, the sooner population stabilises.
 So, it is equivalent to say, a solution to overpopulation is eliminating extreme global poverty completely. [source: [Hans Rosling, Factfullness (p.
 91)](https://www.goodreads.com/book/show/34890015-factfulness)]